 1. Check if your Mac is up to date

-As always when you run into a problem using your Mac, the first thing you should do is check that your Mac is running the latest update to whichever version of macOS is installed.
-That’s because the problem might be a bug which is fixed in the most recent update.
+As always, when you run into a problem using your Mac, the first thing you should do is check that your Mac is running the latest update to whichever version of macOS is installed.
+That’s because the problem might be a bug that is fixed in the most recent update.

 3. If there is an update available, install it.